 The combined carve-out operating results of the Company have been specifically identified based on the Company's existing divisional organization.
 The majority of the assets and liabilities of the Company have been identified based on the existing divisional structure.
 The historical costs and expenses reflected in the Company's financial statements include an allocation for certain corporate and shared service functions.
 Management believes the assumptions underlying our combined carve-out financial statements are reasonable.
 Nevertheless, our combined carve-out financial statements may not include all of the actual expenses that would have been incurred had we operated as a standalone company during the periods presented and may not reflect our results of operations, financial position and cash flows had we operated as a standalone company during the periods presented.
 Actual costs that would have been incurred if we had operated as a standalone company would depend on multiple factors, including organizational structure and strategic decisions made in various areas, including information technology and infrastructure.
-We also may incur additional costs associated with being a standalone, publicly listed company that were not included in the expense allocations and, therefore, would result in additional costs that are not reflected in our historical results of operations, financial position and cash flows.
+We also may incur additional costs that are not reflected in our historical results of operations, financial position and cash flows.